 Creating A Dynamic Calculation Using The SELECTEDVALUE DAX Formula

-Now I’ll create another measure and I’ll call this Scenario Sales.
+Now I’ll create another measure and I’ll call this Scenario sale.
 And then I can go equals Total Sales multiplied by one (1), plus the percent change (%Change).

 This is how you can create these dynamic calculations.
 Just think about ways that you can expand on this.
 You can have multiple different parameters impacting your scenario sales.